 Reading and Speaking Lesson

-To provide gist and detailed reading practice using a text about two famous people in the context of a perfect weekend
+To provide gist reading practice using a text about making decisions.

-To provide fluency and accuracy speaking practice in a conversation in the context of expressing opinions about the best methods to use while making decisions.
+To provide fluency speaking practice in a conversation in the context of expressing opinions about the best methods to use while making decisions.